-Skinwalker Ranch: possibly the spookiest place on Earth
+Skinwalker Ranch: Possibly the spookiest place on Earth

 A 2005 book, Hunt for the Skinwalker, revealed details about the ranch to the world and came to the attention of the Defense Intelligence Agency (DIA).
 With the support of Senate Majority Leader Harry Reid, the DIA launched its own study of weird activity at the ranch and the larger issue of UFOs.

-In all $22 mil was allocated to the research, reams of documents and reports were generated, but have never been made public.
+In all $22 million was allocated to the research.
+Reams of documents and reports were generated, but have never been made public.

 In december 2017 the New York Times revealed the Pentagon’s secret study of UFOs.
 But that article made no mention of the far more mysterious encounters at the ranch.